Cristian-Emil/Email_Site_Access/README.md

 The account is a general and unused one, created especially for this purpose - demonstrative.

-Doar pentru studiu / For study only
+Doar pentru studiu / Only for study